DivyaMeena1/EIK-fixes/LoveBirdFlowGuide.md

 - **C++ only fires events** - Blueprint decides when to progress
 - **Server_GiveFeather must be called exactly twice** - After 2nd call, OnEliminationFinal fires
 - **All contestants must have tag 'contestant'** - Server_DiscoverContestants finds them by tag
+- **Demo placeholders already implemented** - All events and RPCs have placeholder nodes in BP_LBSceneDirectorComponent